-- (45) We agree with EFRAG's overall conclusion in paragraph 69 of its draft comment letter that the probability-weighted average approach is unlikely to produce a precise tax figure, despite the probable onerous requirements involved. - (46) We support EFRAG's suggestion that an approach based on the most likely outcome could be an alternative way to get to a reasonable tax number when uncertain elements exist. - (47) We agree with EFRAG's draft comments that an approach based on the most likely outcome would be consistent with the proposals in the ED regarding the measurement (paragraph 25 of the ED) of deferred tax assets and liabilities based on tax rates that are expected to apply.
-We encourage the IASB to further explore this suggestion.
+(49) We agree with EFRAG's overall conclusion in paragraph 69 of its draft comment letter that the probability-weighted average approach is unlikely to produce a precise tax figure, despite the probable onerous requirements involved.

+- (50) We support EFRAG's suggestion that an approach based on the most likely outcome could be an alternative way to get to a reasonable tax number when uncertain elements exist. - (51) We agree with EFRAG that an approach based on the most likely outcome would be consistent with the proposals in the ED regarding the measurement (paragraph 25 of the ED) of deferred tax assets and liabilities based on tax rates that are expected to apply.
+Like EFRAG, we encourage the IASB to further explore this suggestion.